plone/documentation/docs/conceptual-guides/components.md

 Utility classes provide site-wide utility objects or functions.
 Compared to "plain Python functions", utilities provide the advantage of being plug-in points without the need for monkey-patching.

-They are registered by marker interfaces, and optionally with a name.
-In which case they are called "named utilities".
+They are registered by marker interfaces, and optionally with a name, in which case they are called "named utilities".
 Accordingly, utilities can be looked up by name or interface.

 Site customization logic or add-on products can override utilities for enhanced or modified functionality.